-We score games based on six subcategories: Gameplay, Art Style, Soundtrack, Replay Value, “Bang For Your Buck” and “Developer’s Dedication.”
+We score games based on six subcategories: Gameplay, Art Style, Soundtrack, “Developer’s Dedication” and Replay Value.
 Here’s a quick breakdown:

 - Gameplay: This is a broad topic that covers a variety of in-game components.
 Gunplay, physics, story, dialogue and more all contribute to the “gameplay” rating.

 - Art Style: This category ranks the graphics of the game.
 How pretty it looks, basically.

 - Soundtrack: Is the music catchy or does it make us want to rip out our eardrums?
 Music doesn’t always get covered in the writing, but it always gets a rating.

 - Replay Value: Some games aren’t always worth coming back to.
 That doesn’t mean that they’re bad.
 However, if the replay is low, the rating for this topic will be low.

-Why five instead of seven?
+Why 2.5 instead of 3.5?
 If a well-polished game hasn’t been updated in a while, it might get a lower “Developer’s Dedication” score.
 Just one of these scores being low can easily plummet the overall score.
-The five average helps keep good games from getting low scores due to technical purposes.
+The 2.5 average helps keep good games from getting low scores due to technical purposes.

 We will always put the necessary disclaimers at the bottom of the reviews so you, the reader, are aware of the important information surrounding the review.
 There will be disclaimers if the game was given to us for free or if the game is in early access.